1987 Rheindahlen bombing: The bombing

-The IRA planted a 300-pound car bomb inside JHQ Rheindahlen, near the officers' mess.
+The IRA planted a 300-pound car bomb inside JHQ Rheindahlen, near the officers' mess (one of four at the JHQ).
 When the large car bomb exploded 31 people were injured, some of them badly.
 Twenty-seven Germans and four Britons were hurt in the bombing at 22:30 local time, among them Generalmajor Hans Hoster, the Chief of Staff of NATO's Northern Army Group.
-Rheindahlen was a major British military base in West Germany, with more than 12,000 service personnel being stationed there.
+Rheindahlen was a major British military base in West Germany, with more than 12,000 service personnel (British and NATO) being stationed there.
 It was the headquarters of both the British Army of the Rhine and Royal Air Force Germany (RAF Rheindahlen).

 The force of the blast ripped up the road and caused extensive damage to parked cars and surrounding buildings.
 The injured were taken to the RAF hospital at Wegberg, a few miles south of Rheindahlen, near the Dutch border.
-The bomb caused parts of the ceiling to collapse and doors were ripped from their frames.
-A police spokesman said the blast blew out windows in buildings several hundred yards away.

-It looked like it was a reasonably successful attack from the IRA's point of view but the IRA actually had a close escape.
-The only reason people had not been killed was that the IRA ASU was unable to position the car bomb closer to the mess, because the car park was full of vehicles.
-Unknown to the IRA unit, most of the vehicles were owned by West German military officers who had been invited to spend a social evening with their British counterparts.
-Had the IRA's operation plan been carried out fully many of these German officers could have been killed and the start of the IRA's Europe campaign would have been a diplomatic and military disaster and a big blow to any of the IRA's international support.

 Aftermath

 The IRA later said it had carried out the bombing of the Rheindahlen barracks.
 A statement from the IRA said: "Our unit's brief was to inflict a devastating blow but was ordered to be careful to avoid civilian casualties."

-The National Democratic Front for the Liberation of West Germany, a previously unheard of group, also claimed to have been behind the attack, but this was dismissed by police investigators.
+The National Democratic Front for the Liberation of West Germany, a previously unheard of group, also claimed to have been behind the attack.

 The British Army of the Rhine was renamed British Forces Germany (BFG) in 1994.